 In his ensuing debate with Hillary, he took off the gloves.
 He trotted out Bill Clinton’s victims–whom Hillary had maligned.

-Trump did not did not back down.
+Trump did not back down.

 And when a porn actress accused Trump of propositioning her–and others started accusing him of grabbing them by the well, you know–a lot of folks, myself included, started wondering if all of these accusations were quite convenient.
 After all, Trump had been a public figure for well over 30 years.